laetitia123/Akan-Name/README.md

 ## Known Bugs
-The must give the akan name on the page not in the alert box.
-I am still working on it.
+Reset button is not there ,i am still working on it to make it clear the form.

 ## Technologies Used
 * Bootstrap